Update employee data

 Learn how to update employee data fields using Bob’s API

-Before you begin, make sure you are familar with the concepts in Fields, Custom fields, and Lists first.
+Before you begin, make sure you are familar with the concepts in Fields and lists metadata first.

 Update an employee